Constructive Feedback of Non-Markovianity on Resources in Random Quantum States

-Note here that in the calculations reported below, the value of LN as well as QD less than $10^{-5}$ is taken as zero, unless mentioned otherwise.
-Entire calculations and analysis is based on \(5 \times 10^{5}\) Haar uniformly generated states for each case.
+Let us now analytically show some of the observations obtained numerically for entanglement and discord after action of non-Markovian dephasing channel.
+Since any analytical calculations involve all the parameters in states as well as channels, obtaining QCs for the resulting states become extremely difficult.
+We will show below that for low ranked states and for a restrictive scenario, some analytical treatments are possible.
+In particular, instead of performing optimizations over all single-party measurements in the computation of QD, we restrict ourselves to the set of projective measurements, namely, \(\{|0\rangle, |1\rangle, \frac{1}{\sqrt{2}} (|0 \rangle \pm |1\rangle, \frac{1}{\sqrt{2}} (|0 \rangle \pm i |1\rangle \}\) and calculate QD which we refer as restricted QD.
+In the next sections, we will show that the results obtained via restricted QD match with the actual trends of QD obtained numerically.

+\textbf{Proposition 2.} \textit{Entanglement and restricted quantum discord of a pure two-qubit state undergo collapse as well as regeneration, when subjected to the double-sided dephasing channel, for a significantly high value of the non-Markovianity parameter.} \\